From Star Trek: Theurgy Wiki

 Mating & Bonding

-Caitians practiced monogamous, lifelong marriages.
-At the onset of sexual maturity, which occurred around age 21, the Caitian pheromones altered.
+Caitians traditionally practiced monogamous, lifelong marriages.
+At the onset of sexual maturity, which occurred around age 18, the Caitian pheromones altered.
 At this point, the pheromones declared the Caitian to be 'available'; however, this was picked up subconsciously.
-Should the Caitian remain unbonded by their 32nd year, the pheromones returned to normal.
+Should the Caitian remain unmated by their 32nd year, the pheromones returned to normal.
 This period was also the prime childbearing years for a Caitian female.
-In rare cases, two Caitians 'bonded', and their pheromones reverted to the 'unavailable' status; however they also become linked.
-The link was still not fully understood; some suggested that it was an addiction to the pheromones of the partner, or a psionic link.
-What was clear was that the two were drawn to each other, and became mildly dependent on each other.
-These links were lifelong, and broke only upon the death of one of the pair.
-The breaking of the bond was a traumatic experience that was suggested as the reason for sudden psychosis in some otherwise normal Caitians.
-The psychosis of a broken link tended to follow either a path of depression and wasting away, or rage and vengeance.
-In most cases, the end result of a broken link was the death of the other partner within a year.
-Credence was placed in the link being a low level psionic one, since linked pairs seemed aware of the general state of their partner, such as general mood or physical condition.
-Distance seemed not to matter to this sense; however the linked pair tend to remain 'close' in relative terms.
 There was a higher than average occurrence of homosexuality among Caitians compared to other sentient races; still, it was readily accepted, and not viewed as unusual.
 In the case of the pair being females, however, there remained some social pressure for one or both to bear at least one brre'l ("litters") for the good of the clan.

 Caitian females do possess a 'season' (referred to in other species as being 'in heat'), though both male and female Caitians could (and usually did) take herbal remedies to alleviate the hormonal results to the presence of a female in season.
 Gestation typically lasted around 168 days.
-During the first 40, there was little physical evidence to suggest pregnancy, though the Caitian often developed more territorial and aggressive urges as a result of changing hormone levels.
+During the first 40, there was little physical evidence to suggest pregnancy, though the Caitian female often developed more territorial and aggressive urges as a result of changing hormone levels.
 As the pregnancy progressed, nesting instincts began to show themselves, leading to a general impulse to rearrange furniture, decorations, and other items within the living space, often including the creation of a pit or nest of softer materials to curl up in.
-Toward the end of the pregnancy, it was ill advised for males to approach the female, save for her mate and close family members, as instincts to protect the unborn brre'l spiked.
-Caitian females in the last 20 days of pregnancy were almost feral in their savagery toward those that instincts suggested were threats, though at that point, the Caitian was also hobbled by the pregnancy to the point that she was more or less confined to all fours and limited periods on two legs.

 A couple usually had two or three brre'l of two cubs, but it was not unheard of for brre'l of one or three to occur.
 Most often a brre'l of one resulted in the Caitian being born with black fur, while in a three cub brre'l the third and smallest cub was usually an albino.
 Children of the same brre'l, known as brrel'mar, were exceptionally close, and the clan usually separated them in schooling and activities to prevent them from developing a disproportionate dependence on each other as opposed to the clan as a whole.
 Each clan member shared the responsibility of child rearing, and most employed a creche system, with older cubs helping to watch the younger cubs.
-Mating outside of either a linked pair or a mated pair was frowned upon, but bearing a cub outside of such pairings was considered a dishonor.
+Infidelity was frowned upon, but bearing a cub from one other then one's mate was considered a dishonor.
 Unpaired adults and infertile pairings were not exempted from aiding in child-rearing, and such Caitians often took on slightly more of these duties.
 Often, the assumption of additional time with the cubs was instinctively motivated.

 Caitian development in many ways resembled that of Terrans.
 Caitian cubs began puberty in their early teens, becoming fully sexually developed by around age 18.
 While the onset of puberty included the onset of the heat cycle, in younger Caitians, the drive to mate was lessened and tended to manifest as an increased interest in spending time with male freinds.
 As she grew older the female's desire to mate increased though it did not reach its full intensity until she bonded with a male and copulated with him at least once.